mariaadshead/mariaadshead.github.io/docs/_posts/2022-12-08-Analyzing-UK-election-tweets-in-R.markdown

 #Output: 5%
 {% endhighlight %}

-Further on, our analysis is going to be more focused on the content of the tweets, and we will not be using SQL anymore.
+Further on, our analysis is going to go deeper into hashtags, their relationship between each other and other words.
 In the next chunk of code I create a function that makes use of the quanteda.textplots package by returning a visualization for the word network of a given hashtag.

 Then I am going to select some hashtags that form networks that appears to be interesting or informative and provide illustrations for these networks.